tinatae/Yall/README.md

 #### Future add-ons:
 * User Profiles
-* Edit reviews (though from a business ethics perspective, I'm split on this.
+* Edit reviews (though from a business ethics perspective, we're split on this.
 If not edit, definitely delete)
 * Business photo carousel
+* More robust search